 - Stands up from the floor without support

 - Walks alone well

-- Squats and stands back up
+- Squats and stands back up without holding onto support

 - Can run, though falls easily

 - Kicks a ball forward